Lesley Gregoricka, Ph.D.

 - Mortuary Archaeology

-Bioarchaeologist Dr. Lesley A. Gregoricka is an Associate Professor of Anthropology in the Department of Sociology, Anthropology, & Social Work at the University of South Alabama.
+Bioarchaeologist Dr. Lesley A. Gregoricka is a Professor of Anthropology in the Department of Sociology, Anthropology, & Social Work at the University of South Alabama.
 She also serves as Director of the USA Forensic Science Program.
 She received her B.A. from the University of Notre Dame and her M.A. and Ph.D. from The Ohio State University.
 Dr. Gregoricka uses biogeochemical techniques to examine changing patterns of human mobility, mortuary practices, paleo diet, and social complexity in the Near East, Arabia, and beyond.

 Her primary research program investigates prehistoric mortuary landscapes across the United Arab Emirates and Oman, seeking to evaluate how shifting mortuary traditions in southeastern Arabia reflect corresponding changes in sociopolitical complexity and subsistence strategies.
 From this, she explores how local identity was reinforced and negotiated through the construction of monumental tombs and treatment of the dead.

 Dr. Gregoricka’s interest in embodied social identity has also taken her to Poland, where she worked with skeletons buried at the post-medieval cemetery at Drawsko as part of the Slavia Project.
 The Drawsko cemetery is well-known for its deviant burials, and her research focuses on the radiogenic and stable isotope analysis of the skeletal tissues of those interred as “vampires” to better discern why certain individuals were selected for apotropaic burial rites when others were not.

 Dr. Gregoricka enjoys working with students and involves undergraduates in her research, both in the field and in the lab.